natemcmaster/DotNetCorePlugins/README.md

 [main-nuget-badge]: https://img.shields.io/nuget/v/McMaster.NETCore.Plugins.svg?style=flat-square&label=nuget

 This project provides API for loading .NET Core assemblies dynamically, executing them as extensions to the main application, and finding and **isolating** the dependencies of the plugin from the main application.
+This library supports .NET Core 2 and up, but works best in .NET Core 3.

 Unlike other approaches to dynamic assembly loading, like `Assembly.LoadFrom`, this API attempts to imitate the behavior of `.deps.json` and `runtimeconfig.json` files to probe for dependencies, load native (unmanaged) libraries, and to